1

 \$\begingroup\$

-I wrote script to install public key of my system to remote host.
-I had tested the script it is working fine for me. script take data like IP password and ssh port form CVS file.
-I do not want to use import os. only use CSV and paramiko imports.
+I wrote a script to install public key of my system to remote host.
+I tested the script, and it is working fine for me.
+The script takes data like IP password and ssh port from CSV file.
+I do not want to use import os; only use CSV and paramiko imports.
 My aim is to copy public key to my remote host.

 import csv